FredrikBorgstrom/firebase_messaging_devtool/firebase_messaging_devtool_extension_web/README.md

 ### Steps to Publish
 Finalize your UI changes in firebase_messaging_devtool_extension_web.

+Don't do this:
-Run `flutter build web --csp` inside firebase_messaging_devtool_extension_web.
+~~Run `flutter build web --csp` inside firebase_messaging_devtool_extension_web.
 Copy the contents of firebase_messaging_devtool_extension_web/build/web/ to firebase_messaging_devtool/extension/devtools/build/.
-Make sure the target directory is clean before copying if necessary.
+Make sure the target directory is clean before copying if necessary.~~

+Instead do this:
+Run this command from the 'firebase_messaging_devtool_extension_web' directory:
+`dart run devtools_extensions build_and_copy --source=. --dest=../firebase_messaging_devtool/extension/devtools/build`

 Update the version in firebase_messaging_devtool/pubspec.yaml.
 Update firebase_messaging_devtool/CHANGELOG.md to describe the changes for the new version.
 Ensure your README.md and LICENSE are up-to-date.